alexott/terraform-provider-dummy/docs/index.md

 # Dummy provider

 It cannot do much at all.
-Only a `dummy_thing` that does nothing at all..
+Only a `dummy_thing` that does nothing at all...

 ```hcl
 provider "dummy" {